stonepros/stone/doc/rados/troubleshooting/troubleshooting-pg.rst

 locations.

 It is possible that there are other locations where the object can exist that are not listed.
-For example, if a ceph-osd is stopped and taken out of the cluster, the cluster fully recovers, and due to some future set of failures ends up with an unfound object, it won't consider the long-departed ceph-osd as a potential location to consider.
+For example, if a stone-osd is stopped and taken out of the cluster, the cluster fully recovers, and due to some future set of failures ends up with an unfound object, it won't consider the long-departed stone-osd as a potential location to consider.
 (This scenario, however, is unlikely.)

 If all possible locations have been queried and objects are still